+Bowling Alley.
+An indoor facility with multiple bowling lanes; accessory uses often include arcade games and limited service eating and drinking establishments.

+Broadcasting or communications towers.
+See definition of Communication Tower in Section 23.08.01 of this Resolution.

-[13] Buffer.
+Buffer.
 That portion of a lot or parcel of land set aside for open space and/or visual screening purposes, pursuant to applicable provisions of this Resolution, to separate different use districts, or to separate uses on one (1) property from uses on another property of the same use district or a different use district.
 Such buffer area may be either a natural buffer or landscaped buffer.

-[14] Building.
+Building.
 A "building" is a structure, either temporary or permanent, having a roof impervious to weather and used or built for the shelter or enclosure of persons, animals, chattels, or property of any kind.
 This definition shall include tents, cabanas, or vehicles situated on private property and serving in any way the function of a building, but it does not include screened enclosures not having a roof impervious to weather.

-[15] Building, alterations of.
-Alterations of buildings include any change in the supporting members of a building (such as bearing walls, beams, columns, and girders); any addition to a building; or any change of a building from one location to another.
+Building, front line of.
+A line extending along the minimum required setback distance (from the front lot line) of the most advanced position under roof of a building toward the front yard, extending to the side lines of the lot.

-[16] Building, height of.
+Building, height of.
 The vertical distance measured from the average elevation of the proposed finished grade at the front of the building to the highest point of the roof for flat roofs, to the mean height level between the eaves and ridge for gable, hip, and gambrel roofs, and to the deck line for a mansard roof.

-[17] Building line.
-A line beyond which the foundation wall or any enclosed or covered porch, vestibule, or other enclosed or covered portion of a building shall not project.
-The term building line is synonymous with the term minimum building setback line.
+Building line.
+A line extending along the minimum required setback distance (from the corresponding lot line) of the most advanced position under roof of a building, which line extends to each of the lot lines perpendicular to such line.
+The term building line is synonymous with the term minimum (or required) building setback line.
+References in this Resolution to an “actual” or “existing” building line refer to the line formed by the most advanced position under roof of an existing or actual building on a lot toward a parallel lot line.
+An existing or actual building line may be set back further, but not less, from a given lot line than the required (or minimum) set back distance.
 (Amended June 13, 1988, ZA88-06-02)

-[18] Building, main.
+Building, main.
 A building in which is conducted the principal use of the lot on which it is situated.

-In any residential district, any dwelling shall be deemed to be a main building on the lot on which it is situated.
+Building, rear line of.
+A line extending along the minimum required setback distance (from the rear lot line) of the most advanced position under roof of a building side toward the rear yard, extending to the side lines of the lot.

+Building, side line of.
+A line extending along the minimum required setback distance (from the side lot line) of the most advanced position under roof of a building side toward the corresponding side lot line, extending to the front and rear building lines.

+Building supply and lumber sales (contractor’s yard).
+A lot, yard or a structure or part thereof that is not attached to a home building or garden supply store (see RETAIL SALES USES) used for the sale of building supply, landscaping materials and lumber sales.

+Bulk Retailing.
+The sale of merchandise in large quantities, such as in unbroken cases or oversized containers, directly to ultimate consumers.

-[19] Business, retail.
+Business, retail.
 Business establishments that generally sell commodities or services in varying quantities to the general public.
 These commodities are basically for the utilization of the party purchasing the commodity or service.